Joseph-K-B/adventure_quest/README.md

 8) Consider your data model.
 What objects will you be using?
 What are the key/value pairs?
 What arrays do you need?
 What needs to live in local storage?
 9) Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.

+--four pages--
+1) Home/Main- username/class (input,radio,submit,h3)

+2) List- map/list of quests (generates three buttons/choices and map image)

+3) Quest page- targets specific objects in quest data array to display proper 'quest'

+4) Results- quest/gold outcome (generates final results after all quests completed)

+*each quest detail page will be generated on the same quest page using JS to target individual objects for each

+*quest page will need to generate h3, img, decription, radios, and submit

+*header must render/update proper hp/gold on each individual page